-To make your trip easier I have created a map including markers on sights to check out, places to eat or drink, and accommodation.
-I am always looking to add new points of interest from other travelers and especially locals so let me know if I am missing any gems.
+I have created a Google map including markers on sights to check out, places to eat or drink, and accommodation.
+Save it to your device so you can access it at a later time.

 Christ Church Cathedral